nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ![ArchiveOrderSequenceDiagram](diagrams/diagram_images/ArchiveOrderSequenceDiagram.png)

 * `stringToDate()` helps to parse a string to a Date object.
-* `prescriptionsToArchive()` checks through all orders and look for records that are DELIVERED and have order date before or equals to the specified date.
+* `ordersToArchive()` checks through all orders and look for records that are DELIVERED and have order date before or equals to the specified date.
 * `removeFromOrders()` removes orders from order list after archive.